arx-tools/node-pkware/README.md

 The `--drop-before-offset` flag tells node-pkware to drop the portion before `--offset`, otherwise it will keep it untouched and attach it to the output file.

-**currently disabled, WIP** There is an `--auto-detect` flag, which will search for the first pkware header starting from the beginning of the file.
-If `--offset` is defined, then it will start searching from that point.

 Calling either explode or implode with the `-v` or `--version` flag will display the package's version

 ## examples